Rational lines on cubic hypersurfaces

 \end{enumerate} \end{lem}

 \begin{proof} For the proof of this lemma we will work exclusively over $\SS^{n-1}$; observe that this is possible since all sets we will be considering are invariant under scaling.

 It follows from Lemma~\ref{l:cc} that the variety $\cal V(\SS)$ has a connected component $U$ of the expected dimension with the property that $U=-U$.
-As the dimension of a manifold over $\R$ is always bounded above by its dimension over $\C$, it follows further from \cite[Lemma~2]{HB:83} that
+As the dimension of a manifold over $\R$ is always bounded above by its dimension over $\C$, and since $F$ is non-singular, it follows further from \cite[Lemma~2]{HB:83} that

 Since $\dim_{\SS}U = n-2$, we infer that $\rk H_{\B x} \ge n-1$ for generic $\B x \in U$.
 If the matrix $H_{\B x}$ already satisfies \eqref{eq:bound-signH} for such a point $\B x$, we may take $\B x_* = \B x$.
-Otherwise, suppose without loss of generality that the eigenvalues of $H_{\B x}$ are predominantly positive, so that we have $\sigma^{-}(H_{\B x}) < \lfloor \textstyle{\frac{n-2}{2}} \rfloor$, the other case being analogous.
+Otherwise, suppose without loss of generality that the eigenvalues of $H_{\B x}$ are predominantly positive, so that we have $\sigma^{-}(H_{\B x}) < \lfloor \textstyle{\frac12}(n-2) \rfloor$, the other case being analogous.
 Since $\B x \in U$ and $U$ is symmetric, we know that $-\B x \in U$ as well and we can find a path $\gamma \subseteq U$ connecting the two.
 The eigenvalues of $H_{\B z}$ vary continuously as $\B z$ moves along $\gamma$, so we need to be able to pick our path $\gamma$ such that the rank of $H_{\B z}$ is bounded below for all $\B z \in\gamma$.